About the Project

 A Potential Solution

 Bioremediation is the introduction of living organisms to enable an environmentally friendly means of removing pollutants from soil and water without negatively impacting or altering the natural ecosystem.
 Nearly all organic compounds can be digested by bacteria.
 In Japan and Hawai’i, there are multiple examples of the use of Effective Microorganisms® (EM®) successfully eliminating sludge from previously polluted waterways.
-The Genki balls made for this project are mud balls that contain EM•1® (a solution made from EM®), which sink to the bottom of the canal to digest the sludge.
+The Genki Balls made for this project are mud balls that contain billions of Effective Microorganisms®, which sink to the bottom of the canal to digest the sludge and act as a “probiotic” for the environment.

 The Project Goal